pantheon-systems/documentation/source/_docs/guides/github-pull-requests.md

 ![Passed pull request](/source/docs/assets/images/pr-workflow/slogan-pr-passed.png)

 Once your tests have passed, and there is nothing else that you wish to add to this particular feature, you should merge the pull request.
-Click on the `Merge` button to do this.
+Click on the `Merge pull request` button to do this.

 When your pull request is merged, one more test run will be started to test the result of combining the code and configuration from your pull request with the master branch.
 Once this test also passes, the configuration for your site will be applied to the dev environment, your PR multidev environment will be deleted.
 Note that database content is not merged; make sure that you have exported your configuration before merging your pull request to ensure that configuration changes are not lost.